Which Bible version is used on this site? Often, it is one listed as a public domain version.

 A link only to this public domain version is given here.
 Since there has to be a link to an actual verse, John 3:16 had been chosen.
 The name is not mentioned, but credit is given.

 This version is the one primarily used on this site.*

 I’ve had to revisit this page and add to it.
-For certain scriptures, I find it certain translations unsatisfactory and other translations more to the point, but then there is the copyright issue.
+Certain translations I find unsatisfactory due to translation usage of the word “the Lord”.

 I am not always consistent indicating (KJV).